Sussex County, Virginia

-Sussex County is a rural county located in the Commonwealth of Virginia.
+Sussex County is a rural county located in the southeast of the Commonwealth of Virginia.
 As of the 2020 census, the population was 10,829.
 Its county seat is Sussex.
 It was formed in 1754 from Surry County.
 The county is named after the county of Sussex, England.

 Sussex County is included in the Greater Richmond Region.

 History

-Native Americans may have settled near Cactus Hill along the Nottoway River in what became Sussex county as long as 10,000 years ago.
-The Nottoway people, speaking an Iroquoian language, were later part of the Powhatan Confederacy.
+Native Americans may have settled near Cactus Hill along the Nottoway River as long as 10,000 years ago.
+This area later was organized by English colonists as Sussex County.
+The historic Nottoway people, although they spoke an Iroquoian language, were loosely part of the Powhatan Confederacy.
+It was composed mainly of Algonquian-speaking peoples from the coastal zone.

-When colonists arrived from England in 1607, some traveled along the Nottoway River, but when they established the first counties, James City County included both sides of the James River all the way to the North Carolina line.
-The south side of the James River became Surry County in 1652.
-Virginia's General Assembly formed Sussex County from the southwestern end of Surry County in 1754.
+When colonists arrived from England in 1607, some traveled along the Nottoway River.
+But when they established the first counties in the colony, James City County included both sides of the James River to the North Carolina line.
+The south side of the James River later was organized as Surry County in 1652.
+Virginia's General Assembly formed Sussex County in 1754 from the southwestern end of Surry County.

-Sussex County has maintained a predominantly agricultural economy, as well as its historic heritage for over four centuries.
-It includes the Sussex County Courthouse Historic District and the Waverly Downtown Historic District, the Nottoway Archeological Site and six historic homes on the National Register.
+Sussex County has maintained a predominantly agricultural economy, once based in tobacco and cotton commodity crops, with work primarily done by enslaved African Americans.
+It has preserved some of its historic heritage for centuries.
+Important sites include the Nottoway Archeological Site, Sussex County Courthouse Historic District and the Waverly Downtown Historic District, and six historic homes, all listed on the National Register of Historic Places.

-The largest forest fire in Virginia's recorded history occurred on April 5, 1943, destroying more than 12,000 acres in just six hours, while most firefighters were paying their respects at the funeral of Ella Darden Gray, matriarch of one of the county's leading families, and whose son Garland Gray would become a key figure in the Massive Resistance crisis concerning desegregating Virginia's public schools about a decade later.
+The largest forest fire in Virginia's recorded history occurred on April 5, 1943, destroying more than 12,000 acres in six hours.
+Fire were usually fought by recruiting workmen from Gray Lumber Company, but the mill was closed and most were attending the funeral of Ella Darden Gray, matriarch of one of the county's leading families.
+Her son Senator Garland Gray helped bring attention to the state's need for more protection for valuable forests.

+About a decade later, Senator Gray became a leader in the Massive Resistance of whites against desegregating Virginia's public schools.